Claire221/bookmarked/README.md

 ## Technologies Used

 Throughout the project I used a variety of technologies.

 - I used Balsamiq to design my wireframes [Balsamiq Website](https://balsamiq.com/)
 - I used HTML and CSS to create and style the website.
 - I used github to create a repository for my project.[Github Website](https://github.com/)
 - I used gitpod as the development environment.[Gitpod Website](https://gitpod.io/)
 - I used  MongoDB for one of my databases [MongoDB Website](https://www.mongodb.com/)
 - I used Jinja as a templating language [Jinja Website](https://jinja.palletsprojects.com/en/3.1.x/)
 - I used PSQL for one of the databases [PSQL Website](https://www.postgresql.org/)
 - I used Hiroku to host my website [Hiroku Website](https://dashboard.heroku.com/)

 ## Testing

-I have created a seperate document for the tests I conducted, it can be found Here
+I have created a seperate document for the tests I conducted, it can be found [Here](TESTING.md)

 ## Deployment
     document all necessary steps you did in order to deploy this project (GitHub Pages, Heroku, etc.)

 ### Local Deployment
     document all the necessary steps someone else can take in order to make a local copy of your project, like cloning, forking, etc.

-## Credits
-    explain about any particular places you took inspiration from

 ### Content
     list out any URLs or links where you might've borrowed a snippet of code, or element